dnh33/push-the-button/README.md

 The Express server will serve the website files from the `/public` directory.

-## Hosting Your Express.js Powered Web App on Glitch (1000 hours free tier)
+## Hosting Your Express.js Powered Web App on Glitch

 Hosting your Express.js powered web app on Glitch is a straightforward process.
 This platform is ideal for beginners due to its simplicity and ease of use.
 Follow these steps to host your web app: